 The Authorization Tier System

-ExecLayer classifies agent actions into four authorization tiers.
-Tier 0 actions are routine and execute automatically.
-They are low risk and occur within normal operating bounds.
+ExecLayer classifies agent actions into a four-tier risk band — low, medium, high, and critical — and maps each to an authorization requirement.
+The four tiers below correspond to those risk bands.
+Tier 0 (low risk) actions are routine and execute automatically.
+They occur within normal operating bounds.
 A weather agent checking a temperature sensor is Tier 0.
 It needs no human approval.

 Tier 1 actions execute automatically but require logging and review.
 They are slightly elevated in risk but still within boundaries.
 An agent querying a database for aggregated statistics is Tier 1.
 It happens, and the action is logged so that humans can review it afterward.
 Humans can establish alerts so that if too many Tier 1 actions occur in a time window, a human is notified to investigate.